pew-org/pew/README.md

 Installation
 ------------

+### pip

+_Pew and its dependencies rely on a couple of features of pip/setuptools which might not available on old versions.
+In case your distribution doesn't ship with one recent enough, you'll probably want to run `pip install --upgrade pip` before the installation._

 `pip install pew`

 See the [troubleshooting](#troubleshooting) section, if needed.

+There are also some packages, more or less up-to-date:

+### Arch linux

+For Archlinux, there's an [AUR package](https://aur.archlinux.org/packages/python-pew/)

+### Nix

 There's a Nix package available, you can install it on [Nixos](http://nixos.org/) or on [most Unix-like OSes](http://nixos.org/nix/download.html):

     nix-env -i python3.4-pew

-For Archlinux, there's an [AUR package](https://aur.archlinux.org/packages/python-pew/)
+### Ubuntu PPA

 For Ubuntu, there's a [PPA](https://launchpad.net/~pew-maintainers/+archive/ubuntu/ppa/)

     sudo add-apt-repository ppa:pew-maintainers/ppa
     sudo apt-get update
     sudo apt-get install pew

+### Windows/Chocolatey

 On Windows, you can install pew with [Chocolatey](http://chocolatey.org) by running the following in an elevated permission console: